Sunjk21/sunjk21.github.io/_pages/cv.md

 Education
 ======
-* PostDoc at University of Science and Technology Beijing, 2023.7-
 * Ph.D at University of Science and Technology Beijing, 2017.9-2023.6
 * Visiting scholar at University of Technology Sydney, 2022.6-2022.12
 * B.Eng. at University of Science and Technology Beijing, 2013.9-2017.6